Stetchy0/ProjectPentalogy/Characters/Green.md

   - farther-earth
   - gay
 ---
 General for the [[Black Crusaders]].
 Although she is formally titled General Lupus, Grayson is typically referred to as “Green” by other characters due to her hair and wardrobe pallet.
+She was born in [[!
+Farther Earth|farther earth]].

 [[Lavender|Lavender Harse]] nominated her to be his successor should something happen to him, thrusting her into the position of an interim general after his death.